Ohio State University: Sexual harassment handling

 On July 20, 2018, BBC News reported that over 100 male students, including athletes from 14 sports, had reported sexual misconduct by a deceased university team physician, Richard Strauss.
-The reports dated back to 1978 and included claims that he groped and took nude photographs of his patients.
+The reports dated back to 1978, and included claims that he groped and took nude photographs of his patients.
 Four former wrestlers filed a lawsuit against Ohio State for ignoring complaints of "rampant sexual misconduct" by Strauss.
 U.S. representative Jim Jordan was named in the lawsuit and has since denied the former wrestlers' claims that he knew about the abuse while he was an assistant coach for eight years at the university.
 In May 2020, the university entered into a settlement and agreed to pay $40.9 million to the sexual abuse survivors.

 Activities and organizations

 The Ohio Union was the first student union built by an American public university.
-It's dedicated to the enrichment of the student experience, on and off the university campus.
+It is dedicated to the enrichment of the student experience, on and off the university campus.
 The first Ohio Union, on the south edge of the South Oval, was constructed in 1909 and was later renamed Enarson Hall.
 The second Ohio Union was completed in 1950 and was prominently along High Street, southeast of the Oval.
 It was a center of student life for more than 50 years, providing facilities for student activities, organizations and events, and serving as an important meeting place for campus and community interaction.
 The union also housed many student services and programs, along with dining and recreational facilities.
 The second Ohio Union was demolished in February 2007 to make way for the new Ohio Union, which was finished in 2010.
 During this time, student activities were relocated to Ohio Stadium and other academic buildings.

+The university has over 1,000 student organizations; intercollegiate, club and recreational sports programs; student media organizations and publications, fraternities and sororities; and three student governments.